-- information on different products and services offered to customers and members of public in general.
+- (i) The Basic Level Service is the banks' websites which disseminate information on different products and services offered to customers and members of public in general.
 It may receive and reply to customers' queries through e-mail, - (ii) In the next level are Simple Transactional Websites which allow customers to submit their instructions, applications for different services, queries on their account balances, etc. but do not permit any fund-based transactions on their accounts, - (iii) The third level of Internet banking services are offered by Fully